 Introduction

-This vital mineral is a co-factor in over 300 enzyme systems that regulates key bodily functions including protein building, nerve and muscle function, energy production, blood glucose and blood pressure regulation.
+This vital mineral is a co-factor in over 300 enzyme systems that regulate key bodily functions including protein building, nerve and muscle function, energy production, blood glucose control and blood pressure regulation.
 [1]

-Our skeleton holds a reservoir of magnesium constantly exchangeable to maintain bone integrity [2] and electrolyte balance.
+Our skeleton holds a reservoir of magnesium, around 60% of the total amount in our body.
+It helps maintain bone integrity [2] The rest is found in soft tissue like muscle, whilst some is found in fluid, acting as an electrolyte.
 Interestingly low levels may be related to heart disease, type 2 diabetes, migraines, and mood disorders.
 [3]

-Granny said 'eat your greens to get strong' how true.
 The green pigment (chlorophyll) in plants holds magnesium at its core, using it to convert sunlight into energy.
-This protein energy is passed onto animals and humans when they consume plants, nuts and seeds.[4]
+This is passed onto animals and humans when they consume plants, nuts and seeds.[4]

-However, almost two thirds of the western world’s population are not meeting their magnesium requirements through diet alone and those on medications, may be depleted further[5].
-Supplementation may be the answer.
+However, almost two thirds of the western world’s population are not meeting their magnesium requirements through diet alone.
+For those on medication, this figure may rise further[5].
+Diet and soil quality, ultra-processing and increased stress and alcohol consumption can also add to the problem.

 Types of magnesium and their benefits

-Magnesium citrate, oxide, bisglycinate, taurate - what's the difference?
-The choice is mesmerising so here's a handy guide to help you chose the right one for you.
+Magnesium citrate, oxide, bisglycinate, taurate, ionic - what's the difference?
+The choice is wide so here's a handy guide to help you chose the right one for you.

-For Deficiency state, Low energy - Magnesium Citrate
+For very low magnesium levels and low energy - Magnesium Citrate

 A form of magnesium bound to citric acid.
 Some research suggests this is among the most easily absorbed in the gut than other forms.[6]
-If your magnesium levels are low, it's the one to choose although very high doses have a laxative effect.
+This is because it dissolves readily in water, which can be great if your levels are particularly low as the body can upregulate absorption and raise levels more quickly.

 Heart Health - blood sugar regulation - athletic performance -Magnesium Taurate

-This is the one to choose if you want to support your cardiovascular system and are pre- diabetic.
+This form is a good choice if you want to support your cardiovascular system with magnesium, pre- diabetic, or if you are athletic.
 Recent studies show that adequate intakes play a role in regulating blood sugar levels, hypertension and cardiac muscle support[1].
-This form is popular among athletes to improve performance and aid recovery however its effectiveness in this area remains controversial and more investigations are needed to support this.
+This form is popular among athletes to improve performance and aid recovery.
+All forms of magnesium are good for stress and muscular tension as magnesium calms the nervous system and increases stress resilience.
+Taurine which is bound to magnesium here to make magnesium taurate is also involved in calming the nervous system (13).

 Energy - Magnesium Malate

-When malic acid, the sour tasting compound found in Granny Smith’s apples, is bound to magnesium it becomes magnesium malate, a very well tolerated and absorbed form of magnesium.
+Magnesium malate, is a very well tolerated and absorbed form of magnesium.
 Malate works with NAD+, a derivative of vitamin B3 in energy production.[8]
 Subsequently, magnesium malate is often used to support fatigue states, energy production and sports performance.

 Is one form of magnesium more absorbable than the other?